odoo/documentation/content/legal/terms/enterprise.rst

 Other assistance requests, such as questions related to development or customizations may be covered through the purchase of a separate service agreement.
-In case it’s not clear if a request is covered by this Agreement, the decision is at the discretion of Odoo SA.
+In case it's not clear if a request is covered by this Agreement, the decision is at the discretion of Odoo SA.

 Availability